zowe/docs-site/docs/troubleshoot/cli/cli-use-curl-to-troubleshoot.md

 Run a command with cURL and compare its output with what is returned using Zowe CLI.
 This can help pinpoint whether the problem lies with z/OSMF or Zowe CLI, depending on which command returns an API error.

+## Installing cURL

+cURL is installed by default on Windows 10 V1803 and later, macOS, and most Linux distributions.

+If the cURL command is missing from your system, you can download it from the cURL [Releases and Downloads](https://curl.se/download.html) page.

 ## Understanding cURL commands

 A cURL command using the `https` protocol follows the basic syntax `curl <URL>`.